 Once the tick is removed keep an eye on your pet.
 Put them somewhere cool and quiet for about 24 hours.
 If your pet starts to display any signs of tick paralysis, such as vomiting, weakness, staggering, breathing difficulty, or altered bark, seek immediate veterinary attention as this is a genuine serious emergency.
 If your pet is showing any of the above signs, do not offer food or water as these may be accidentally inhaled in tick-affected dogs.

 Treatment also includes a regular searching for and removing all ticks.
-This may include clipping the animal for easier access (although there are some cats and dogs that do not suit the shaved look!) and/or the use of medication like Simparica Trio to kill remaining ticks.
+This may include clipping the animal for easier access (although there are some cats and dogs that do not suit the shaved look!) and/or the use of medication like Simparica Trio and NexGard to kill remaining ticks.
 Tick antiserum is administered to counteract the toxin and supportive care is provided during recovery.
 This can be costly in comparison to the time it takes to check your pets after an excursion outside.Remember, no tick prevention is 100% effective and should always be used in combination with daily searches of your pet.
 Searching your pet shouldn’t cease once you return from tick-affected regions but should continue for at least 7 days after returning home as the little swines start off very small.
 Use your fingers to feel over the entire body, especially under the collar, on the face and around the front of your pet.
 Don’t forget to check carefully between the toes, under the lips and in the ears.

 Enjoy your Summer!